deepsuncode/Kp-prediction/README.md

 References:

 A Transformer-Based Framework for Geomagnetic Activity Prediction.
-Y. Abduallah, J. T. L. Wang, C. Xu, H. Wang, in Proceedings of the International Symposium on Methodologies for Intelligent Systems, pp 325–335, 2022.
+Y. Abduallah, J. T. L. Wang, C. Xu, H. Wang, in Proceedings of the International Symposium on Methodologies for Intelligent Systems, pp. 325–335, 2022.

 https://link.springer.com/chapter/10.1007/978-3-031-16564-1_31